|

 Ultralight: Cons

 Which should you choose, Ultralight or Sport Pilot?
-First, you should be aware that if you decide to earn a Sport Pilot license, you are not giving up your ability to fly as an ultralight pilot.
-When anyone flies a trike that fits the definition of an ultralight, they are flying under the ultralight set of rules, whether or not they also hold a Sport Pilot license, Private Pilot license, Recreational Pilot license, etc. So the question is not "which set of rules should I choose?"
-The question is "Does Sport Pilot offer me advantages that make it worth the time and cost to earn the license?"
+First, you should be aware that if you decide to earn a Sport Pilot certificate, you are not giving up your ability to fly as an ultralight pilot.
+When anyone flies a trike that fits the definition of an ultralight, they are flying under the ultralight set of rules, whether or not they also hold a Sport Pilot certificate, Private Pilot certificate, Recreational Pilot certificate, etc. So the question is not "which set of rules should I choose?"
+The question is "Does Sport Pilot offer me advantages that make it worth the time and cost to earn the certificate?"
 Ultralight pilots can only fly trikes that fit the definition of an ultralight.
-Sport Pilots can flip back and forth between the two set of rules, depending on what type of trike they are flying.
-A trike, however, cannot flip back and forth between the two sets of rules.
+Sport Pilots can flip back and forth between the two set of rules, depending on what type of trike they are flying at the time.
+Trikes, however, cannot flip back and forth between the two sets of rules.
 When you buy a trike, you will have to decide if you want to fly it as an ultralight or as a Light Sport Aircraft, and you will have to shop for a trike that fits the definition of the rule you choose.
-A trike that was once flown as an ultralight can be converted to a Light Sport Aircraft (if the transition is completed before 1/31/08), but once a trike is registered as a Light Sport Aircraft it can never again be flown as an ultralight.
-If you're not sure which set of rules fits your desires for flying, then the best suggestion we can make is -- don't decide yet!
+If you're not sure which set of rules fits your desires for flying, then the best approach is -- don't decide yet!
 As you progress through your training you will start to get a feel for the type of flying that most interests you, and you will start to form an opinion on which set of rules matches your interests.
 Once you start to form this opinion, your instructor can tailor your training to meet the requirements of that set of rules.
 All of your training time will count toward both the ultralight and Sport Pilot requirements.
 Training MaterialsStudents will need the following materials to begin their training:

 |